Spectral flow for Dirac operators with magnetic links: Introduction

 \section{Introduction}

 In \cite{dirac_s3_paper1} we introduced Dirac operators with magnetic fields supported on links.
 These magnetic fields, also called magnetic links, are described by a smooth, oriented link in $\S^3$, together with fluxes $2\pi\alpha_k$ on each component $\gamma_k$.
 They can be seen as natural generalizations of the celebrated Aharonov-Bohm magnetic solenoids, which are magnetic fields supported on lines in Euclidean three space.
 As shown in \cite{dirac_s3_paper1}, the associated Dirac operators are self-adjoint, have discrete spectrum and are Fredholm.
+They correspond to specific boundary conditions on the link, a co-dimension $2$ boundary.

-Furthermore, these operators possess an inherent $2\pi$-periodicity in the fluxes $2\pi \alpha_k$, which is manifest when using a singular magnetic gauge potential (to be elaborated on below).
+These operators possess an inherent $2\pi$-periodicity in the fluxes $2\pi \alpha_k$, which is manifest when using a singular magnetic gauge potential (to be elaborated on below).
 One is therefore incited to study the spectral flow, i.e. the net number of eigenvalues (counting multiplicity) crossing the spectral point $0$ from negative to positive, when varying such an $\alpha_k$ from $0$ to $1$.
 To ensure that the spectral flow is well-defined, we choose to study the problem on $\S^3$ rather than $\R^3$, where the corresponding operators would not have discrete spectrum.

 For a knot $\gamma$ we find that the value of the spectral flow depends on the {\it writhe} \cite{Fuller71} $\mathrm{Wr}(\gamma)$ of the knot.
 We take the writhe of a closed oriented curve $\gamma$ on $\S^3$ to be given by the writhe of the image $\gamma_0$ of $\gamma$ through any stereographic projection onto $\R^3$.
 The formula of the writhe for the space curve $\gamma_0$ is: